cepdnaclk/e15-4yp-nearIR-spectroscopy/docs/README.md

 #### Background removal

 This stage removes the background of a particular image and isolates only the region of interest.
 This is accomplished by considering the HSV (hue, saturation, value) values of the image and thereby create an upper and a lower matrix to form the image free without its background.
 The values of the two matrices are found by using a track bar that executes in the runtime.
+Original image with the track bar is shown below.

+--- 8. original image ---

+Image after background elimination is as follows ---

+---9. after background elimination ----

 #### Preprocessing